syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

         * Normally, the discussion is the last part of the lab session, but we did this study last year, and unfortunately we had enough no-shows that we knew we needed a backup plan going forward.
         * So instead of having the discussion, the last part of your lab session will be this extra portion of the survey I’m going to pull up on the laptop.
     c.
 Open the laptop and click through the question that comes up asking whether the discussion partner showed up.
     d.
-Leave the room for them to complete the survey.
+Leave the room while they complete the survey.
 8. Between lying and debriefing, while the participant is doing the last Qualtrics section:
     a.
 Save the Acq*Knowledge* graph as both `XXXXX(problem).acq` and `XXXXX(problem).txt`
         * `XXXXX` should be replaced by the participant’s ID number.